vechain/vechain-sdk-js/docs/provider.md

 ## HardHat Provider

 The Hardhat Provider is a wrapper around the coreVeChain Provider specifically designed for Hardhat integration.
-It simplifies the process of using theVeChain Provider within a Hardhat environment.
+It simplifies the process of using the VeChain Provider within a Hardhat environment.

 ### Features